August inflows lowest for 2014 as drought continues

-Should combined storage drop below 600,000 acre-feet, 30 percent of capacity, the LCRA Board will issue a Drought Worse than the Drought of Record declaration.
+Should combined storage drop below 600,000 acre-feet, 30 percent of capacity, the LCRA Board will issue a Drought Worse Than the Drought of Record declaration.
 Following a state-approved plan, LCRA then would require cities, industries and other firm customers to reduce their water use by 20 percent from a baseline year, and would cut off all Highland Lakes water to interruptible customers.

-Combined storage is below 40 percent, but the Highland Lakes are doing exactly what they are supposed to do – capturing water when it rains to ensure the region has water during droughts such as this one.
+Though lake levels are low, the Highland Lakes are doing exactly what they were designed to do – capture water when it rains to ensure the region has a reliable water supply during droughts such as this one.

 Lakes Travis and Buchanan provide drinking water to more than a million people, and water to industries, businesses and the environment throughout the lower Colorado River basin.
 The lakes fill when plentiful rain falls in their watersheds.
 Lake levels fall because of customer use and evaporation.

 - The lowest annual inflows in history occurred in 2011, with only about 10 percent of the annual average.

 - The second lowest inflows in history were in 2013.